|

 causes have been discovered, but they account for only about one-fourth

-of the causes of mental retardation.
+of the causes of intellectual disability.
 The most well-known are: Rubella

 or German measles in the pregnant female, meningitis, toxoplasmosis, Rh

 factor; and chromosomal abnormalities such as Down Syndrome.
-Mental retardation
+Intellectual disability

 can be prevented in some cases.
 Some prevention strategies include: